CompassionAI/data-registry/processed_datasets/84000-parallel-sentences-raw-with-bidirectional-context.card.md

 The target context embeddings consist of the BART encoder embeddings of the last 50 words preceding the English translation of the current sentence fragment in a full text of any of the published 84,000 translations.
 If multiple translations match, one is selected at random.

-The source context embeddings are one additional 84,000 segment, sequenced with the follows-anywhere sequencing strategy and separated with the source text to be translated with a [MASK] token.
+The source context embeddings are one additional 84,000 segment, sequenced with the follows-anywhere sequencing strategy and separated with the source text to be translated with a <mask> token.

 ## How to reproduce